 Improving the team members relationship in a new team with conflicting environment

-VP of Engineering at Accointing
+Head of Engineering at Cense AG

 Problem

 There are situations when a new team is formed only by new joiners to the company.
 You don't know their personality in detail yet, but you see that the relationship between them is not good.
-They throw each other sharp comments and start working isolated instead of collaboratively as as team.
+They throw each other sharp comments and start working isolated instead of collaboratively as a team.

 After talking to them one by one individually, they blame each other so it's not entirely clear who is creating the conflicting environment.